Gabriel Guerrero: Toronto Blue Jays

 On January 21, 2020, Guerrero signed a minor league contract with the Toronto Blue Jays organization.
 Guerrero did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He became a free agent on November 2.

 Kansas City Monarchs

 On April 5, 2021, Guerrero signed with the Kansas City Monarchs of the American Association of Professional Baseball.
-He played in 96 games for the team, slashing .319/.356/.485 with 18 home runs and 86 RBI.
+He played in 96 games for the team, batting .319/.356/.485 with 18 home runs and 86 RBIs.

-In 2022, Guerrero was named an All-Star after hitting .305/.361/.485 with 8 home runs and 33 RBI across 48 games.
+In 2022, Guerrero was named an All-Star after batting .305/.361/.485 with eight home runs and 33 RBIs in 48 games.
 On July 15, 2022, Guerrero retired from professional baseball.

 Personal life

-His uncles, Vladimir Guerrero and Wilton Guerrero, played in Major League Baseball.
-His cousin, Vladimir Guerrero Jr., is a first baseman for the Toronto Blue Jays.
+Guerrero comes from a family with strong connections to baseball.
+His uncles, Vladimir Guerrero Sr. and Wilton Guerrero, played in Major League Baseball (MLB), while his cousin Vladimir Guerrero Jr. currently plays as a first baseman for the Toronto Blue Jays.